oinak/regularity/README.md

 Bear in mind that, in what follows,
-`pattern` stands for any string, which migt or might not be any of the _special identifiers_, and which might include characters which need escaping (you don't need
+`pattern` stands for any string, which might or might not be any of the _special identifiers_, and which might include characters which need escaping (you don't need